itsMapleLeaf/zapdos-remixed/README.md

 - [ ] Optionally require auth for questions
 - [ ] Presence counter (?)
 - [ ] style the login page
+- [ ] Add a footer with info & links